AIADMK says it is big brother in TN, asks BJP to fall in line or rework its 2021 poll options | Politics

 Of late, however, the saffron party had not targeted the AIADMK on the ground of Dravidian ideology.
 The AIADMK senior leader's comments that many were trying for a political space in Tamil Nadu is seen as aimed at a number of people besides taking an aim at the BJP indirectly.

-Top star Rajinikanth, who is set to launch a party next month,Kamal Haasan's Makkal Needhi Maiam and Tamil nationalist and leader of Nam Tamizhar Katchi (We Tamils Party), Seeman, whose stand against both Dravidian and national parties is well known, appeared to be among Munusamy's targets.
-Notably, Chief Minister K Palaniswami, who had all along batted for the Centre's farm laws -in public events that he participated- was silent on the matter on Sunday.
+Top star Rajinikanth, who is set to launch a party next month,Kamal Haasan's Makkal Needhi Maiam and Tamil nationalist and leader of Nam Tamizhar Katchi (We Tamils Party), Seeman, whose stand against both Dravidian and national parties is well known, appeared to be among Munusamy's targets..

+MNM chief Kamal Haasan pitches for establishing Madurai as second capital of Tamil Nadu